aparrish22/bookstore_outdated/README.md

 # bookstore_outdated
 Final Bookstore Missing.
-Final bookstore project was built using this outdated folder.
+This is what I managed to find from Spring 2018.